oroinc/documentation/commerce/configuration_guide/workflows/rfq_frontoffice.rst

 As an illustration, let us go through a sample flow to see RFQ Submission Flow in action:

-1. A customer user creates an RFQ in the front store.
+1. A customer user creates an RFQ in the storefront.
 Once the RFQ is sent, its customer status is marked as Submitted.

    .. image:: /configuration_guide/img/workflows/rfq/frontoffice/RFQButton.png